open-energy-transition/grid-mapping-starter-kit/README.md

 >;
 out skel qt;
 ```

-2. Visit [Osmose](https://osmose.openstreetmap.fr/en/map/#loc=7/4.907/-72.994&level=1%2C2%2C3&tags=power&class=2&item=7040) and activate only "power lines".
-Press the plus symbol next to it and select "Unfinished power major line".
-Zoom to the area you are interested in.
-Activate the osmose layer in JOSM.
-Switch to osmose again and press Export --> JOSM.
-The towers with "Unfinished power major line" should now be visible in the osmose layer in JOSM.
-If this is not the case deactivate your ad blocker, activate Remote Control under Edit --> Preferences in JOSM, or reduce the visible area in osmose.
+2. Visit [Osmose](https://osmose.openstreetmap.fr/en/map/#loc=7/4.907/-72.994&level=1%2C2%2C3&tags=power&class=2&item=7040) and activate only **"Power lines"**.
+Click the plus symbol next to it and select **"Unfinished power major line"**.
+Zoom to the area of interest, activate the Osmose layer in JOSM, switch back to Osmose, and press **Export → JOSM**.
+Towers with "Unfinished power major line" should now be visible in the Osmose layer in JOSM.
+   - If the towers are not visible, try the following:
+     - Disable your ad blocker.
+     - Enable **Remote Control** under **Edit → Preferences** in JOSM.
+     - Reduce the visible area in Osmose.
-3. Enable "Discourage Upload" for the Osmose layer so that you do not accidentally upload this layer.
-You can now investigate every osmose error in the transmission grid.
-After you have fixed an issue or you are not able to fix it, remove the tower from the osmose layer to keep track about your progress.
+3. Enable **"Discourage Upload"** for the Osmose layer to prevent accidental uploads.
+You can now investigate each Osmose error in the transmission grid.
+After fixing an issue (or if you cannot fix it), remove the tower from the Osmose layer to track your progress.

 ## Mapping Strategies
-The following mapping strategies show different approaches to extending the existing transmission network.
-Please note that you should only map infrastructure that you can classify with a high degree of confidence from satellite or ground imagery.
+The following strategies outline different approaches to extending the existing transmission network. **Only map infrastructure that you can confidently classify using satellite or ground imagery.**

-- [ ] Search for all "Unfinished major power line" in Osmose.
+- [ ] Search for all **"Unfinished major power lines"** in Osmose.
-- [ ] Search the news for new substations in the country that have become operational in the last years.
+- [ ] Look for news reports on new substations that have become operational in recent years.
-- [ ] Search for new substation records and for national substation records as a 'hint' layer.
+- [ ] Search for new substation records and national substation records as a reference layer.
-- [ ] Check the records of generators, solar farms and other energy assets for integration into the transmission network.
+- [ ] Check records of generators, solar farms, and other energy assets for integration into the transmission network.
-- [ ] Check if all transmission substations are connected to the national grid.
+- [ ] Ensure all transmission substations are connected to the national grid.
-- [ ] Check for obvious gaps in the network topology from a national perspective.
+- [ ] Identify obvious gaps in the network topology from a national perspective.
-- [ ] Check for new lines parallel to existing lines and new lines leaving major CE substations.
+- [ ] Look for new lines parallel to existing ones and new lines extending from major central substations.